July 4th, 2022

 If it’s your first time at Lands End, your first stop should be Lands End Lookout, a visitor’s center showcasing exhibits on the area’s history and geography.

-The ruins of Sutro Baths and the popular restaurant Cliff House are very close to each other.
-For more than 100 years, Cliff House has been a fine dining destination overlooking the Seal Rocks.
-In 2005, the building was expertly restored to its former glory and continues to be a must visit.
+The ruins of Sutro Baths will be the first stop on your exploration.
 The Sutro Baths were constructed by millionaire Adolph Sutro as a public bathhouse that sought to educate visitors on the area’s nature while offering inexpensive swimming facilities.

 All About the Trail